-Apparently it takes 100,000 visitors a month to make $75,000 a year from blogging!
-Not so sure how realistic this is based on a piece I wrote about how much bloggers make, but I would put the number more at $40,000 for that number of visitors.
+Apparently it takes 100,000 visitors a month on average to make $75,000 a year from blogging ($6,250 p/month)!
+Not so sure how realistic this is based on a piece I wrote about how much bloggers make, but I would put the number more at $20,000 or less per year for that number of visitors.
 Still not bad by any means and if you have the characteristics required for successful blogging, it can provide a nice source of side, part time or full time income.
 I even listed it as one of 10 ways to make cash quickly and a WSJ article by Mark Penn just confirmed that blogging as a profession and source of income is one of the fastest growing segments: (See my own revenue stats and chart at the end of the article)

 We are a nation of over 20 million bloggers, with 1.7 million profiting from the work, and 452,000 of those using blogging as their primary source of income.
 There are almost as many people making their living as bloggers as there are lawyers.
 Already more Americans are making their primary income from posting their opinions than Americans working as computer programmers or firefighters.
 Paid bloggers fit just about every definition of a microtrend: Their ranks have grown dramatically over the years, blogging is an important social and cultural movement that people care passionately about, and the number of people doing it for at least some income is approaching 1% of American adults.
 That’s almost 2 million Americans getting paid by the word, the post, or the click – whether on their site or someone else’s.